securing your assets to protect your finances

 Who needs a TCP?

 Seniors or other vulnerable people who may be more susceptible to financial fraud or age-related mental health issues should ensure they have a TCP in place, but it’s also another layer of safety for anyone.
-Having a trusted contact also puts your investment advisor in a better position to help keep your finances safe.
+Having a trusted contact puts your investment advisor in a better position to help keep your finances safe.

 When should I appoint a TCP?